MassimilianoBiancucci/OOP-project/README.md

             - `reply_count`:This field is contained inside the <b>public_metrics</b> object, it's a <b>float</b> field and indicates the number of replies of the corresponding tweet.
             - `like_count`:This field is contained inside the <b>public_metrics</b> object, it's a <b>float</b> field and indicates the number of likes of the corresponding tweet.
             - `quote_count`:This field is contained inside the <b>public_metrics</b> object, it's a <b>float</b> field and indicates the number of quotes of the corresponding tweet.
+            - `errors`: This field contains a json array with each error passed from the Twitter API, see the Twitter API V2 documentation for further details.

         - #### **Example**
             In this section there is an example of response from the api that could be returned from a call to the `/tweets` or `/user/:userId` routes, passing the correct json request body: